Sleep Training for Professionals

 These sessions will enable you to work with families with confidence, and should you or your families have any difficulties, then these sessions will enable you to unpick the complexities of the case with a highly skilled and experienced sleep professional.

-You will also be invited to join a closed Facebook group of other professionals who have trained with us, so that as a community we can all continue to learn from each other, share ideas, and share new research as it becomes available.
+You will also be invited to join a closed Facebook group of other professionals who have trained with us at level six, so that as a community we can all continue to learn from each other, share ideas, and share new research as it becomes available.

 BY THE END OF THE COURSE YOU SHOULD...